6 Reasons You Need to Detox from Heroin Immediately

 Heroin has a short half-life — meaning the drug’s effects can wear off in as little as six hours after the last dose.
 Within the first 24 hours of quitting heroin, you may experience mild withdrawal symptoms such as sweating, runny eyes and nose, insomnia, and muscle aches.
 Symptoms progress and often peak between days three and five, when patients may experience nausea, vomiting, diarrhea, and mental symptoms of anxiety and depression.
 Heroin withdrawal symptoms usually start going away and reduce in severity after the fifth day, and gradually dissipate through the 10th day.

 Patients who choose a medical detox can often sidestep these symptoms if medications are dispensed to help with withdrawal.
 MAT also eliminates heroin withdrawal symptoms.
 But those who choose a medically supervised detox without medication can expect to experience the above withdrawal symptoms throughout their 10-day heroin detox timeline.

 If you are struggling with heroin addiction, understand that getting help right now gives you the best chance to become healthier and drug-free, and avoid a deadly relapse and overdose.
-Call our 24/7 confidential helpline at 800-483-2193 to speak with an addiction counselor about available heroin treatments.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to speak with an addiction counselor about available heroin treatments.
 We’ll discuss all your options for a heroin drug detox, and help you find the nearest heroin detox center ready to help you achieve improved health and lifelong sobriety.